-Pursuant to the Company's charter and by-laws, management of the Company is vested in a board of trustees consisting of not less than thirteen nor more than twenty-four members.
-The board met at least four times during each calendar year.
-At December 31, 2003, the board of trustees was comprised of the following sixteen members:
+Pursuant to the Company's charter and by-laws, management of the Company is vested in a board of directors consisting of not less than thirteen nor more than twenty-four members.
+The board meets at least four times during each calendar year.
+At December 31, 2003, the board of directors was comprised of the following sixteen members: